kvs/drbssh/README.md

 Uses a Vagrant VM with an Ubuntu-installation to serve as the remote end-point in tests.

+The Vagrant VM is supposed to be reachable as 'vagrant-drbssh'.

 ## TODOS

 * Use Net::SSH if installed/possible?